 - Water resistant to 660 feet (200 M): suitable for recreational scuba diving

-- Battery power indicator, Power saving function, Storage battery: Solar rechargeable battery, Approx. battery life: 9 months on full charge (without further exposure to light)
+- Approximate battery life: 10 months on full charge (without further exposure to light)

 In the case of the Pro Trek, we have more moderate prices.
 For the quality price, they offer very good options from 150, 200 dollars.
 Placing the Pro Trek Smart models in the range of 500 dollars.